pokt-network/pocket/app/client/keybase/doc/vault.md

 - Token (e.g. `VAULT_TOKEN`=hvs.25YM7qJDN8S2EpFEA4SL0ciD)
 - Mount Path (e.g. /secret)

+You can configure the CLI to use a Hashicorp Vault keybase in three different ways, listed in order of precedence:

+1. configuration file
+2. environment variables prefixed with POCKET\_ (e.g., POCKET_KEYBASE_TYPE=vault) to override the configuration file
+3. command-line flags (highest precedence)

 ## Simple Vault Demo

 Here are some quick commands to familiarize oneself with the keybase vault.
 Deep dive here: https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-intro